Ellenbrook, Greater Manchester: Industrial Revolution

 The Duke of Bridgewater owned small shallow collieries at Crookes Meadow, Grundy Common and Clays before 1770.
 Common, Swiney Lane and Millhough were shafts opened between 1810 and 1820.
 In the 1830s a horse-drawn tramway connected Bridgewater Collieries' pits north of Ellenbrook at New Manchester with the Bridgewater Canal at Boothstown canal basin.
 In 1861 the London and North Western Railway revived powers granted to the Lancashire and Yorkshire Railway to build a railway from Eccles to Wigan through Ellenbrook railway station which was north of the new Mosley Common Colliery which had extensive sidings at Ellenbrook.

 Governance

 From the 11th century, the chapelry of Ellenbrook was part of the township of Worsley in the ancient ecclesiastical parish Eccles in the hundred of Salford, and county of Lancashire.

-Ellenbrook is represented in the UK parliament by Barbara Keeley, Labour MP for Worsley & Eccles South.
+Ellenbrook is represented in the UK parliament by Barbara Keeley, Labour MP for Worsley and Eccles South.

 Boothstown and Ellenbrook ward of Salford City Council is represented by three Conservative councillors: Les Turner, Darren Ward and Bob Clarke.